 Outlander at Hopetoun

 We feel very privileged to be one of the many Scottish film locations for the TV series Outlander.
-Multiple locations within Hopetoun House and the gardens have been used throughout Season 1 and Season 2 and further afield on our Estate lies Midhope Castle which is the external location of the Fraser family home known as ‘Lallybroch’.
+Multiple locations within Hopetoun House and the grounds have been used throughout Season 1, 2, 3 and 4.
+Further afield on our Estate lies Midhope Castle which is the external location of the Fraser family home known as ‘Lallybroch’.

 Outlander at Hopetoun House

 Here are a few notable examples of scenes filmed within our stately home and grounds:

 The House is the setting for the home of the Duke of Sandringham in Series 1.
 These scenes were filmed in the Red Drawing Room

 - The Sea Trail and West Lawn to the rear of the House was the location for the dual between the Duke and the head of the McDonald clan.

 - The rear steps of the house were the scene for a sword fight in Season 1